Skip to content

 The Hay or Hay-Davies transposition model1 applies different transformations to the different irradiance components.

-The Beam component follows a pure geometrical transformation (no model - no intrinsic error):
+The beam component follows a purely geometrical transformation (no model, no intrinsic error):

 \[ \mathsf{BeamInc} = \mathsf{BeamHor}\, \frac{\cos \mathsf{AngInc} }{\sin \mathsf{HSol}}\,. \]

-The Diffuse component is supposed to be decomposed in an isotropic distribution, and a circumsolar contribution proportional to \(K_b\)
+The diffuse component is supposed to be decomposed into an isotropic distribution and a circumsolar contribution proportional to \(K_b\):

 \[ \mathsf{AlbInc} = \rho\; \mathsf{GlobHor}\,(1 - \cos \theta) / 2\,. \]